trevoreyre/trevoreyre/src/content/notes/setting-up-windows-to-feel-like-macos.md

 I use [Notion] for note-taking, because it has great apps on iOS, macOS, Android, and everywhere ever.

+I'm using [AquaSnap] for window management, and remapping the keyboard shortcuts to match [Rectangle] on macOS.

 ## Links

 ### Apps